danzin/CryptoPriceScraper/README.md

 ```
 ## Flags
  - `--coins=coin1,coin2...` - Add asset names to the scraper.
- - `--no-default` - Excludes defaults, use when you want to scrape specific assets with the `/api/:coins` route.
-Using this option is higly advised.
+ - `--no-default` - Excludes defaults, use when you want to scrape specific assets with the `/api/:coins` route. **Using this option is higly advised, as it allows `/api/price` to run without spinning countless headless browsers every time and it still returns everything in `prices.txt`.**
  - No flag - Starts the scraper with default values: 'bitcoin, ethereum, solana'